Selichot Tours has become very popular in recent years. We will start with basic info and join a tour of the Old City of Jerusalem.

 The growing popularity of these tours – almost to the point of a craze – is the latest sign of a newly kindled interest in Jewish traditions among secular Israelis, says Doron Yosha, who runs a company that specializes in tours of Jerusalem.
 “Today, in Israeli society, we’re seeing this trend of going back to tradition, which has little to do with religious observance,” he says.

 His company, Doron Tours, has organized 100 Selichot tours this year in the five weeks leading up to Yom Kippur, most of them completely booked in advance and each one accommodating about 30-40 people.
-“We’re talking about a sort of hybrid tour,” he says.
+“We are talking about a sort of hybrid tour,” he says.
 “These aren’t exactly sightseeing tours, nor are they pilgrimage tours.
-Rather, they’re a combination of the two.”
+Rather, they are a combination of the two.”

-We met at 10 pm next to Jaffa Gate.
-And this shot of Tower of David was made from the square just outside Jaffa Gate:
+We met at 22:00 next to Jaffa Gate.
+And this photo of the Tower Of David was made from the square just outside Jaffa Gate:

-I’m used to seeing Jaffa Gate in its modern view.
-But, did you know that in the beginning of the previous century Jaffa Gate had a clock tower?
-The clock tower was build in 1908 by the Ottoman Empire and in 1922 it was knocked down by the British (for aesthetical reasons).
+I am used to seeing Jaffa Gate in its modern view.
+But did you know that Jaffa Gate had a clock tower at the beginning of the previous century?
+The clock tower was built in 1908 by the Ottoman Empire, and in 1922 it was knocked down by the British (for aesthetic reasons).
 It was one of seven similar clock towers built in Israel.
-The most known out of these clock towers is probably the tower in Jaffa (you can find more info towards the end of A day in Jaffa post).
+The most known of these clock towers is probably the tower in Jaffa (you can find more info in the guide to Jaffa).

 Then we continued inside the old city.
-About 10 meters after passing the Jaffa gate you can see a small fenced area with two tombs on the left.
-These are believed to be the tombs of two architects whom Suleiman commissioned to construct the Old City walls.
-We don’t know why Suleiman ordered to kill them but there are several legends.
-The simplest explanation is: it’s cheaper to pay the executor for a five-minute work than pay two architects for a four-year work.
-Another legend tells that Suleiman was afraid that the architects could tell his enemies about the weaknesses of the wall.
-We don’t know which legend is closer to the truth, but we do know that the architects are not buried at the standard graveyard, meaning they didn’t die a natural death.
+About ten meters after passing the Jaffa gate, you can see a small fenced area with two tombs on the left.
+These are believed to be the tombs of two architects Suleiman commissioned to construct the Old City walls.
+We do not know why Suleiman ordered to kill them, but there are several legends.
+The simplest explanation is that paying the executor for a five-minute work is cheaper than paying two architects for a four-year work.
+Another legend tells that Suleiman was afraid that the architects could say to his enemies about the weaknesses of the wall.
+We do not know which story is closer to the truth, but we know that the architects are not buried at the standard graveyard, meaning they did not die a natural death.

-As mentioned above, Selichot Tour is a combo tour.
-It’s both sightseeing and a pilgrimage tour.
-And this tour wasn’t an exception.
+As mentioned above, the Selichot Tour is a combo tour.
+It is both sightseeing and a pilgrimage tour.
+And this tour was not an exception.
 The beginning was mostly sightseeing.
-We were told about the Jaffa Gate, Tower of David and other buildings.
+We were told about the Jaffa Gate, the Tower Of David, and other buildings.